-Looking to get off the beaten path in 2018?
+Looking to get off the beaten path?
 If you need some travel inspiration for the year ahead, I’ve got you sorted!

 Cancun and the Mayan Riviera along Mexico’s Caribbean side tends to get all the love as the best beach destination in Mexico.
 But if you’re looking for somewhere a bit quieter and just as beautiful – head to the Atlantic coast.
 Specifically, to Oaxaca state.
 Puerto Escondido and the surrounding towns have some beautiful little beaches and rocky coves.
 My favourite was the sleepy, hippy town of Mazunte – one of the few places I’ve visited where I’ve been able to watch the sun both set and rise over the sea.